Fireworks policy in the Netherlands

 Fireworks in the Netherlands are mostly regulated by the Vuurwerkbesluit ("Fireworks Decree"), a 1993 law that has subsequently been amended many times to make the rules surrounding the production, testing, transportation, storage, trade, sale, consumption and overall safety of fireworks stricter.

 During most of the year, most fireworks are restricted to usage by professionals, but there is an exception for ordinary citizens without any special training or licence to ignite fireworks during New Year's Eve from 6 pm on 31 December to 2 am on 1 January.
 Especially since the 2000 Enschede fireworks disaster, and more so since the accident-laden New Year's Eve of 2007/08, public discussion on more rigorous regulation or even prohibition on (consumer) fireworks has been frequent and ongoing.

+On 1 July 2025, the Senate approved the country's first nationwide ban on category F2 or higher fireworks, originally proposed by House of Representatives members Jesse Klaver (GroenLinks-PvdA) and Esther Ouwehand (Party for the Animals): the law banned the consumer purchase and use of such fireworks, and required community groups to get municipal permission before using them.
+The ban came into effect on 1 August 2026, with a campaign to help consumers legally dispose unused category F2 or higher fireworks running from 1 September until 9 October the same year.